What is a 3-Statement Model?

 - Maintain standard column widths and consistent header labels.

-One of the first decisions to make in a 3-statement model concerns the periodicity of the model.
+One of the first decisions in building a 3-statement financial model concerns the periodicity of the model.
 Namely, what are the shortest time periods the model will be partitioned into: annual, quarterly, monthly or weekly?

 When models get large, adhering to a strict structure is critical.

 - Use roll-forward schedules when forecasting balance sheet items.